White House contractor arrested at checkpoint on attempted murder warrant

 Separately, a law enforcement official said Edwards was wanted for attempted first-degree murder.
 But the precise details of the charges were unknown.

-As a contractor, Edwards would have had access to at least some part of the White House complex, and would be subject to security screenings before entering the grounds.
+As a contractor, Edwards would be subject to security screenings before entering the White House grounds.

-It's not clear what his role was at the White House, and officials there did not immediately respond to a request for clarification.
+White House and NSC officials did not respond to a request for comment Tuesday night.